CoShared-NikkiPetersen/swes-takehome-challenge/README.md

 why I couldn't update that value.
  * I made some decisions about where in the UI some functionality would live, which may or may not be how it was intended by those who wrote the challenge.
 I hope the user experience is logical and pleasant to work with.
- * I tried to replace the `master` branch with `main` but I think GitHub won't allow that when the repo is forked, so just make sure that you're running from main locally.
  * I need to sort offices for a company, by location.
 They currently are displayed in random order.
  * The requirement of a user name being more than 5 characters was a little ambiguous, since there is no authentication here, so I added this validation on a company name when adding a new company and on an employee first name (when adding a new employee).
 I felt that,